hRun/TA_cryptosuite/README.md

 _key_: Mandatory.
 Set to the name of the file containing your key and stored under _$SPLUNK\_HOME/etc/apps/SA-cryptosuite/lib/keys/_.

 _randpadding_: Optional, default: _true_.
-Only valid for _algo=rsa_.
+Only valid for _algorithm=rsa_.
 Specify whether to use random padding or not.
 Disabling random padding will result in a the same cipher for each unique field value.
 Otherwise encryption results in a unique cipher even for same field values.
 Setting randpadding to false is not recommended since it allows certain attacks on the RSA crypto system.

 Syntax:
 *hash algorithm=<md5|sha1|sha224|sha256|sha384|sha512> [saltfile=\<file_name>] \<field-list>*